Domestic furnishing in early modern Scotland: Kitchen and pantry

+A kind of kitchen dresser or perhaps dining room furniture was known as a "cup almery".
+A will made in 1549 mentions the "tyne stoups that stand upon the coip almorye", a row of pewter measuring jugs.
+These jugs are mentioned in many household inventories.

 In 1572 the kitchen of Regent Mar was equipped with a great pot for salt beef, with seven smaller pots for pottages and five pans.
 The pantry was used to store tablecloths and napkins called "serviottis".
 Napkins were provided in several qualities according to the status of the diner.
 Much of the linen was called "Dornick" from the Dutch name of one producing town, Tournai.
 Table linen in Mar's pantry made in Scotland was called "Scoittis dorneik".

 Marie Stewart, Countess of Mar countersigned an inventory for Brechin Castle which records that three of two dozen great pewter charger plates were stolen during the royal visit in May 1617.
 The Brechin inventory lists the spits, racks, and ladles in the kitchen.
 There was a "laverock spit" for roast hare and a "cavie" or coop for poultry.
 The pantry had shelving of fir wood, two tables and a "langsaddle" seat, and two storage chests or arks called "pantrie cadgits".

 Spice houses and larders are also mentioned in inventories.
 Female servants worked in spaces called "womanhouses".
 Their tasks were not all directly concerned with the kitchen, brewing, or laundry.
 At Aberdour Castle, the womanhouse contained combs and spinning wheels in the 1640s.
 An upper and lower woman house at Balgonie Castle in 1675 had lint-wheels, dairy, and laundry equipment.
 At both castles the womanhouses had beds for the women.
 Annabell Murray, Countess of Mar (died 1603) left a legacy to Janet Scobie and to the three women who worked in the womanhouse with her, and to the lavendar (laundress).
 The Countess of Mar also left a legacy to her servant Jonet Patersoune, who was a kind of still-room assistant, of "the whole drugs extant in my possession the time of decease together with my whole stillitoures, glasses, leam (earthenware) pots, and other furniture pertaining thereto".